shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 {% endraw %}
 {% endcode %}

 Now we are pretty much done.
-We also could add a .scss file if we need to style the configuration but in this case it's not necessary.
+We could also add a .scss file if we need to style the configuration, but it's not necessary in this case.
 So we skip that.
-Before we see anything changing in the administration we still need to change one little line of code from our [Add a real world CMS block](add-real-world-cms-block.md) guide.
-Our code should like this:
+Before we see anything changing in the administration, we still need to change one little line of code from our [Add a real-world CMS block](add-real-world-cms-block.md) guide.
+Our code should be like this:

 {% code title="<plugin root>/src/Resources/app/administration/src/module/sw-cms/blocks/text/cms-button/index.js" %}